 There are no restroom facilities at Vermilion Lakes.
 However there are a few picnic benches to sit and enjoy the view.

 There aren’t many places to park along Vermilion Lakes Rd.
-Most visitors will park along the road and get out for a quick stop, however this is limited especially during the summer months.
-If you can’t find parking near the Vermilion Lakes Viewpoint you can park at the Fenland Trailhead off of Mount Norquay Rd.
+Most visitors park along the road and get out for a quick stop, but this is limited, especially during the summer months.
+If you can’t find parking near the Vermilion Lakes Viewpoint, you can park at the Fenland Trailhead off Mount Norquay Rd.

 Can You Swim in Vermilion Lakes?

 I suppose technically you could?
-However, not only are the Banff lakes freezing, but Vermilion Lakes in particular are shallow and marshy, so it’s truly best left for the ducks to swim in.
+However, not only are the Banff lakes freezing, but Vermilion Lakes, in particular, are shallow, marshy, and sometimes even a little buggy, so it’s best left for the ducks to swim in.

 The mountain you see in front of you when visiting Vermilion Lakes is the beautiful Mount Rundle.